-K1 is ligated by flavoprotein residues: the phenolic OH of Tyr365 and carbonyl oxygens of residues 366, 367, 368 (in the segment between strand E2 and F1), and residues 397 and 399 (in short strand F2).
-In this site in flavocytochrome c (1QJD) a sodium ion has been modeled, E. coli FRD (1KF6) has a potassium, and the E. coli SQR (1NEK) has a calcium ion.
-It is not known whether the metal at this site is readily exchangeable and thus reflects the crystallization medium, but the fact that this metal binding site has been preserved throughout evolution of this protein family suggests it plays an important role, perhaps a structural role as suggested for FCc(38).
+$K_1$ is ligated by flavoprotein residues: the phenolic OH of Tyr and carbonyl oxygens of residues 366, 367, and 368 (in the segment between strands E2 and F1) and residues 397 and 399 (in short strand F2).
+In this site in flavocytochrome c (1QJD), a sodium ion has been modeled, E. coli FRD (1KF6) has a potassium, and the E. coli SQR (1NEK) has a calcium ion.
+It is not known whether the metal at this site is readily exchangeable and thus reflects the crystallization medium, but the fact that this metal-binding site has been preserved throughout the evolution of this protein family suggests that it plays an important role, perhaps a structural role as suggested for FCc (38).

-K_2 is on the surface of the IP, ligated by carbonyl oxygens of residues 191, 193, 196; OG1 of Thr199, and two water molecules.
+$\rm K_2$ is on the surface of the IP, ligated by carbonyl oxygens of residues 191, 193, and 196; OG1 of Thr^{199}; and two water molecules.
 A water has been modeled here in 1KF6.
-Nothing is in the same place in 1NEK, but a Ca++ ion is modeled in the position of one of the H-bonded waters.
+Nothing is in the same place in 1NEK, but a Ca2+ ion is modeled in the position of one of the H-bonded waters.
 This site is on the surface and would be expected to be exchangeable.
+In the present structures the coordination distances make calcium an unlikely assignment for either $\rm K_1$ or $\rm K_2$ , and the anomalous signal is too strong for sodium, for which f'' is much less than that of sulfur at 1.742 Å.

-In the present structures the coordination distances2 make Ca an unlikely assignment for either K_1 or K_2 , and the anomalous signal is too strong for Na, for which f" is much less than that of S at 1.742 Å. Cis-serine peptide.
-The peptide linkage Ala401 and Ser402 in between the flavoprotein subunit has cis geometry.
+cis-Serine Peptide-The peptide linkage between Ala and Ser in the flavoprotein subunit has cis geometry.
 This is unusual, especially when the residue (i+1) is not proline, but not unprecedented.
-A study(48) of 571 protein sequences with less than 25% sequence identity and structures of better than 3.5 Å resolution found 43 out of 145796 Xaa-nonPro peptides, or 0.029%, to be in cis conformation.
-The fraction increased to 27 out of 69160 or 0.039% when only structures of resolution 2.0 Å or better were considered, attesting to the frequency with which these bonds are misbuilt as trans in low-resolution structures.
+A study (48) of 571 protein sequences with less than 25% sequence identity and structures of better than 3.5 Å resolution found 43 of 145,796 Xaa-non-Pro peptides or 0.029%, to be in cis conformation.
+The fraction increased to 27 of 69,160 or 0.039% when only structures of resolution 2.0 Å or better were considered, attesting to the frequency with which these bonds are misbuilt as trans in low resolution structures.

 The region is quite well ordered, and the density leaves no doubt that it is modeled correctly in the current structures.
-A simulated-annealing omit map showing the density for these residues is included in the supplemental materials.
+A simulated annealing omit map showing the density for these residues is included in the supplemental materials.
 The cis-peptide occurs in a compound turn between short strand F2 and helix 14, comprising residues 401-411.
-Also in this turn is Arg408, involved in binding OAA at the carboxylate site.
-The cispeptide is well outside the active site, but the entire turn and start of helix $\alpha 12$ is conserved in SQR flavoproteins (401[AV]SVHGANRL GANSL[LI]DLVVFGRA423), and conservatively modified in FRD's.
-Ser402 becomes Gly or Asp in FRD from E. coli or Wolinella, and there is a single-residue gap at or adjacent to the dipeptide in question in Shewanella.
-Comparing the chicken structure to that of Shewanella (1QJD), residues 400-402 replace residues 537 and 538 of the latter structure, with the cis-peptide generating a bulge which accommodates the extra residue in the mitochondrial structure.
-It is interesting to note the proximity of this site to the highly conserved metal-binding site K1, for which A:397 and 399 are ligands.
-While the cis-peptide does not interact with the metal, it may be that both features contribute to a unique conformation of this stretch of the backbone that holds Arg408 in position for binding the dicarboxylate ligand.
+Also in this turn is Arg, involved in binding OAA at the carboxylate site.
+The cis-peptide is well outside the active site, but the entire turn and start of helix $\alpha 12$ is conserved in SQR flavoproteins (401 (A/V)]SVHGANRLGANSL(L/I)DLVVFGRA423) and conservatively modified in FRDs.
+Ser becomes Gly or Asp in FRD from E. coli or Wolinella, and there is a single-residue gap at or adjacent to the dipeptide in question in Shewanella.
+Comparing the chicken structure to that of Shewanella (1QJD), residues 400-402 replace residues 537 and 538 of the latter structure, with the cis-peptide generating a bulge that accommodates the extra residue in the mitochondrial structure.
+It is interesting to note the proximity of this site to the highly conserved metalbinding site K1, for which chain A 397 and 399 are ligands.
+Although the cis-peptide does not interact with the metal, it may be that both features contribute to a unique conformation of this stretch of the backbone that holds Arg in position for binding the dicarboxylate ligand.